 To prepare for your appointment, see the topic Making the Most of Your Appointment.

-A bunion is an enlargement of bone or tissue around the joint at the base of the big toe.
 If you have a bunion, you will notice a bump on your big toe joint.
 The big toe may turn toward the second toe (displacement), and the tissues surrounding the joint may be swollen and tender.

 Bunions are diagnosed through a medical history and physical exam.
 This may include: